-In GRADE, recommendations can be strong or weak, in favour or against an intervention.
+In GRADE, recommendations can be strong or weak, in favor or against intervention.
 Strong recommendations suggest that all or almost all persons would choose that intervention.
-Weak recommendations imply that there is likely to be important variation in the decision that informed persons are likely to make.
-The strength of recommendations are actionable: a weak recommendation indicates that engaging in a shared decision making process is essential, while a strong recommendation suggests that it is not usually necessary to present both options.
+Weak recommendations imply that there is likely to be an important variation in the decision that informed persons are likely to make.
+The strength of recommendations are actionable: a weak recommendation indicates that engaging in a shared decision-making process is essential, while a strong recommendation suggests that it is not usually necessary to present both options.

 Recommendations are more likely to be weak rather than strong when the certainty in evidence is low when there is a close balance between desirable and undesirable consequences, when there is substantial variation or uncertainty in patient values and preferences, and when interventions require considerable resources.
 A full discussion is available in the BMJ series on the GRADE Evidence to Decision framework[18, 19] and in the original series[2, 20].